 Once you know, take action!
 Call the manufacturer or follow instructions on the website.
 A follow-up call may be needed if replacement parts don’t come when promised.
 Your child’s life might just depend on it.

-Dr. Jones-McKnight is a pediatrician in the Ambulatory Care division at Nationwide Children’s Hospital.
+Dr. Jones-McKnight is a pediatrician in the Section of Primary Care Pediatrics at Nationwide Children’s Hospital.
 She enjoys educating parents and children about childhood safety and preventive medicine topics.

 Browse by Author